Bankruptcy of Lehman Brothers: Bankruptcy filing

 Lehman Brothers filed for Chapter 11 bankruptcy protection on Monday, September 15, 2008.
-According to Bloomberg, reports filed with the U.S. Bankruptcy Court, Southern District of New York (Manhattan) on September 16 indicated that JPMorgan Chase & Co. provided Lehman Brothers with a total of $138 billion in "Federal Reserve-backed advances".
+According to Bloomberg, reports filed with the U.S. Bankruptcy Court, Southern District of New York (Manhattan) on September 16 indicated that JPMorgan Chase provided Lehman with a total of $138 billion in "Federal Reserve-backed advances".
 The "Federal Reserve-backed advances" as provided by JPMorgan Chase were for $87 billion on September 15 and $51 billion on September 16.

 The filing remains the largest bankruptcy filing in U.S. history, with Lehman holding over $600 billion in assets.

 Breakup process

+Lehman told Diamond that while Lehman Brothers Holdings, the parent company, would declare bankruptcy, Lehman Brothers North America was available for sale.
+Barclays began working on another deal.
+On Tuesday, September 16, Diamond announced to employees at Lehman headquarters at 745 Seventh Avenue that their company had been bought, playing "God Save the Queen" on the intercom.

-On September 22, 2008, a revised proposal to sell the brokerage part of Lehman Brothers holdings of the deal, was put before the bankruptcy court, with a $1.3666 billion (£700 million) plan for Barclays to acquire the core business of Lehman Brothers (mainly Lehman's $960 million Midtown Manhattan office skyscraper), was approved.
+On September 22, 2008, a revised proposal to sell the brokerage part of Lehman Brothers holdings of the deal was put before the bankruptcy court, with a $1.3666 billion (£700 million) plan for Barclays to acquire the core business of Lehman (mainly Lehman's $960 million Midtown Manhattan office skyscraper, 745 Seventh Avenue), was approved.
 Manhattan court bankruptcy judge James Peck, after a seven-hour hearing, ruled: "I have to approve this transaction because it is the only available transaction.
 Lehman Brothers became a victim, in effect the only true icon to fall in a tsunami that has befallen the credit markets.
 This is the most momentous bankruptcy hearing I've ever sat through.
 It can never be deemed precedent for future cases.
 It's hard for me to imagine a similar emergency."